yuyangstatistics/blog/_posts/2020-07-22-Configure-MacBook.md

 For my HP keyboard
 - `Ctrl <-> Caps Lock`: swap it as well.
 - `Option <-> Cmd`: I swap it on the key mappings and on the phisical keyboard.

+## Dock
+- Check *Automatically hide and show the Dock*.
+- Uncheck *Show recent applications in Dock*.
+- Put the dock to the left side.